How to Restore a Caravan in 10 Steps

 • Solar panels

-When buying think about the style you are going to give it: vintage, modern, rustic?
-Search Pinterest for ideas, it’s full of bedroom, kitchen, living room and RV deck decor.
-Look up the word glamping caravan or vintage caravan and you will see.
+When buying, think about the style you want to give it: vintage, modern, rustic… Look for ideas on Pinterest, it’s full of bedroom, kitchen, living room, and terrace decoration for caravans.
+Search for the words glamping caravan or vintage caravan and you’ll see.

-We started the restoration with the damp walls we had.
-We replaced the battens, gluing them with T-Rex or silicone and filled the holes with polyurethane.
+We start the restoration with the damp walls we had.
+We replace the slats, gluing them with T-Rex or silicone and fill the gaps with polyurethane.

-When it dries, cut off the excess with a cutter and sand it to make it more or less smooth.
+When it dries, we trim the excess with a utility knife and sand to make it all more or less smooth.

-If it is not smooth we recommend to put 3mm DM board, screw it carefully so as not to go through the outside, cover the screws and paint it once the putty dries.
+If it’s not smooth, we recommend you put 3mm MDF board, screw it carefully without going through to the exterior, cover the screws, and paint it once the putty dries.

-When painting it, remember that the lighter it is, the greater the feeling of spaciousness.
+When painting, remember that the lighter the color, the more sense of spaciousness.
 Colors like white and beige are a great idea.
-You can also add mirrors which always help to give a feeling that the space is larger as well.
+You can also add mirrors which always help to give the impression that the space is larger as well.

-As the walls are plastic, they are not porous, so remember to give them a coat of sealing paint before painting so that the paint will hold well.
+As the walls are plastic, they’re not porous, remember to apply a coat of sealing paint before painting so that the paint adheres well and sets.

-Yes, here we are going to refurbish the caravan because we are going to improve the floor.
-With a cheap floor if you want, between 6 and 8 euros per square meter.
+Yes, here we’re going to renovate the caravan because we’re going to improve the floor.
+With an inexpensive floor if you want, between 6 and 8 euros per square meter.

-We had already removed the vinyl and had seen parts that were rotten.
-We cut them and replace them with marine board of sufficient thickness.
-We seal it with floor putty, make it more or less smooth with the spatula and start with our floor.
+We had already removed the vinyl and seen parts that were rotten.
+We cut them out and replace them with marine plywood of sufficient thickness.
+We seal with floor putty, make it more or less smooth with a spatula, and start with our flooring.

-Don’t be discouraged, we are heading in the right direction.
-If we have bought floating floorboards we cut strips of polyethylene foam, which will go under the floorboards and cover the floor.
-Seal the joints with adhesive tape.
-Then we place the floor on top following the instructions.
+Don’t get discouraged, we’re on the right track.
+If we’ve bought floating laminate, we cut strips of polyethylene foam, which will go under the laminate, and cover the floor.
+We seal the joints with adhesive tape.
+Then we place the flooring on top following the instructions.

-There are also adhesive vinyl floors that do not require foam underneath and are easy to install.
-Let the specialist in the DIY store advise you, he might give you some interesting details.
+There are also adhesive vinyl floors that don’t need foam underneath and are easy to install.
+Let yourself be advised by the specialist at the DIY store, who might give you some interesting details.

-Here it is worth stopping to think.
-If we only have a toilet and sink, we wouldn’t need so much insulation.
-If we have a shower, think that the water always runs out.
-And we already know that water and wood is a bad combination.
+It’s worth pausing to think here.
+If we only have a toilet and sink, we wouldn’t need as much insulation.
+If we have a shower, consider that water always leaks out.
+And we already know that water and wood are a bad combination.

-Look for PVC materials to cover the walls (adhesive vinyl flooring may work for you) and a vinyl for the floor, without joints or cuts and that you can raise 2 or 3 centimetres behind the skirting board.
-If you are looking for a toilet, here is an article about chemical toilets.
+Look for PVC materials to line the walls (adhesive vinyl flooring can work) and vinyl for the floor, without joints or cuts, that you can raise 2 or 3 centimeters behind the baseboard.
+If you’re looking for a toilet, here’s an article about chemical toilets.

-In very old caravans it is best to buy a kitchen sink that are mounted in the camper.
-They are already finished furniture, which are perfectly integrated and hidden.
-Clean, efficient and will fit in 95% of caravans.
-If they fit in the reform of a camper they have to fit in the restoration or reform of a caravan.
+For very old caravans, it’s best to buy a sink-stove combo that’s installed in campers.
+These are pre-finished units that integrate perfectly and remain hidden.
+Clean, efficient, and they’ll fit in 95% of caravans.
+If they fit in a camper renovation, they have to fit in a caravan restoration or renovation.

-As for the cooler, it has to fit the battery you can carry.
+As for the fridge, it needs to be compatible with the battery you can carry.
 That’s why it’s better to have portable coolers.

 ELECTRICITY AND TV

-In general we recommend basic photovoltaic panels and a battery.
-There are thousands of systems, but to power sockets to charge your mobile phone, watch TV or have the lights on, you don’t have to spend a lot of money.
+In general, we recommend basic photovoltaic panels and a battery.
+There are thousands of systems, but to power some outlets for charging your phone, watching TV, or having the lights on, you don’t have to spend a lot of money.
 Ask a specialist to help you.
-At this point, unless you are a good handyman, put aside the DIY vein and let yourself be advised.
+At this point, unless you’re very handy, set aside your DIY tendencies and seek advice.

-Obviously no portable air conditioner or oven.
+Obviously, no portable air conditioning or oven.
 Things that require a lot of power can only be connected when we plug into the campsite’s power point.
-Go to campsites that have at least 10A of power, if you don’t want the electricity to go off constantly.
+Go to campsites that have at least 10A of power if you don’t want the electricity to trip constantly.

 EXTERIOR DECORATION

-Finally, let’s talk about painting the outside of the caravan.
-Yes gentlemen, let’s not forget the exterior with all the renovation work we have done on the inside.
+Finally, let’s talk about painting the caravan exterior.
+Yes, folks, let’s not forget about the outside with all the renovation work we’ve done on the interior.

-We sand the caravan with an eccentric sander because the caravan has a kind of granite wall.
-We taped and covered windows and any parts we didn’t want to paint.
+We sand the caravan with an eccentric sander because the caravan has a kind of textured wall.
+We tape and cover windows and any parts we don’t want to paint.

-Now a compressor and car paint.
-You can metallize it, combine colors or apply a pattern.
+Now, a compressor and car paint.
+You can metallize it, combine colors, or apply a pattern.
 Search the Internet for images of vintage caravans and let yourself be guided.
-There are some very good ideas.
+There are some great ideas.

-And we can only tell you to enjoy the wonderful world of camping and if you have a little time come and try our plots for caravans.
-If you have refurbished a caravan you deserve it!
+And all that’s left is to tell you to enjoy the wonderful world of camping, and if you have a moment, come and try our caravan pitches.
+If you’ve renovated a caravan, you deserve it!

 Leave a comment